 The Rockers Wrestling Music, "Rock Out," Became Faster After a Suggestion From Jimmy Hart to JJ Maguire

-Jimmy Hart’s suggestions often helped the song come together, as was with The Rockers theme Rock Out, where he suggested making it faster.
+Jimmy Hart’s suggestions often helped the song come together.
+Such was the case with The Rockers’ theme Rock Out, where he suggested making it faster.